peter9032/peter9032.github.io/README.md

 - A home page with a brief introduction about myself and my passion for Engineering & data analysis.
 - A resume page with a summary of my professional experience and education
-- A portfolio page with a diverse range of data analysis projects, including detailed descriptions, data visualizations, and links to their Github repositories.
+- A portfolio page with a diverse range of Engineering & data analysis projects, including detailed descriptions, data visualizations, and links to their Github repositories.
 - A testimonial page with feedback on my work and character from peers, clients, and coworkers

 ## Built With